Alpha-131/Fictive-Frames/README.md

 # Fictive Frames: Text-to-Image Generation

+* NOTE * : Our project is still under work.
+Will update the codebase soon.

 ## Overview
 This repository hosts the code for our IPD project, Fictive Frames, focused on text-to-image generation.
 Our goal is to develop an efficient model that translates textual descriptions into visually compelling images.